pomo-dev/cflib/README.md

-# cflib
+# Counts file library

-`cflib` provides scripts to convert between fasta, VCF and counts files.
+This python library `cflib` provides scripts to convert between fasta, VCF and counts files.
 Counts files are used by [PoMo](http://www.cibiv.at/software/iqtree/doc/Polymorphism-Aware-Models/), an implementation of a polymorphism-aware phylogenetic model.
 We advice you to use PoMo implemented in